habbis/ansible_role_wireguard_client/README.md

 This role setup wireguard client on a linux machine.

-FYI wireguard dont really have client its calle peers since i am going to make a playbook to manage peer on a wireguard server it better to call this clients.
+FYI wireguard dont really have client its called peers since i am going to make a playbook to manage peer on a wireguard server it better to call this clients.

 It will create a wireguard client for so you can access your network via your